 - The judges’ decision will be final.

 All current MRC-funded PhD students are eligible to enter and may submit one article.
 This can include PhD students in MRC-funded institutes, units and centres, and MRC-funded PhD students in universities.

 For information, please note the following submission requirements:

-- File name: Use your article title as the file name (do not include your name or any other personal details)
+- File name: Use your name and article title as the file name

 - Word count: No more than 800 words